wirow-io/wirow-server/INFO.md

 A full featured self-hosted video web-conferencing platform shipped as a single executable.

-- Works on any Linux machine.
+- Works on Linux, FreeBSD.
 - Single executable, no setup is required.
 - Let's Encrypt integration - instant SSL certs generation for your web-conferencing host.
 - Unlimited meeting rooms and webinars.